mortenbekditlevsen/SwiftOverCoffee3Challenge/README.md

 Also I would have liked to add a color picker. :-)

 I knew up front that I would not have time to add the quickly fading phantom image that appears when the flower is closing in the original animation.

+## Epilogue

+After the challenge, I have spent yet another hour of playing around - and it's so much fun!
+Please checkout out the branch 'playingaround' for more experiments.

+I have learned to make animations local to specific actions and even to specific bindings!
+How cool is that?

+I have made petal counts, color, opacity and blend modes adjustable among other things.

+Looking forward to playing with it even more! :-)